leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: halos-symptoms_signs-miscellaneous
 - Why do I see halos?
+- Why do I see halos after lasik
 - What is the common cause of halos?
 - Is halos something like hallucination?
 - When do people see halos?